Starwort/minesweeprs/README.md

 # Minesweeprs

-This project is a port of a minesweeper solver algorithm by @mrgris.
+This project is a port of a minesweeper solver algorithm by @mrgriscom.
 It is written in Rust and aims to improve performance compared to the original, and allow it to run in-browser via WebAssembly.

 ## Solving